Phone (508) 246-8416

 Journeying with You: Life, End of Life, and Everything Between

-Jason has been coaching formally since 2012 and informally since he could begin talking, as it seems most anyone (including strangers*) feels drawn to share with him to receive his support in healing** soul wounds.
+Jason has been coaching formally since 2012 and informally since childhood, as it seems most anyone (including strangers*) feels drawn to share with him to receive his support in healing** soul wounds.
 He also has a Bachelor of Science degree in Psychology from Texas A&M University, which informs his coaching.

 After his own transformation around health issues, Jason began coaching around nutrition and wellness, then quickly realized he needed a holistic approach and has since been coaching individuals, couples, teams, and groups around all aspects of their lives, understanding it’s all connected.
 Jason listens to what is said and unsaid and then helps disrupt the patterns we all find ourselves in.
+Jason has also experienced a countless number of losses, including a number of deaths.
 Offering a powerful presence and brave space for each client, Jason quickly establishes trust for them to share to the depth they need in each session.

 Some other descriptors for Jason, in no particular order: Advocate, Accomplice, and Co-Conspirator for all those on the margins.
 Bridge Builder.
 Intuitive Empath.
 Transgressive Artist.
 Lifelong Learner.
 Writer.
 Singer.
 Model.
 Queer.
+Neurodivergent.
+Disabled.
 Son.
 Uncle.
 Husband.
-Parent to rescue animals — currently two cats (Koa and Nahla) and two dogs (Violet and Rosie), and one cat (Angel) who crossed the rainbow bridge in February 2020.
+Parent to rescue animals — currently three cats (Nahla, Koa, and Sophia) and two dogs (Violet and Rosie), as well as one cat (Angel) who crossed the rainbow bridge in February 2020.